 In other words, you should be able to recover the same compensation under your policy as you would by filing a claim against another driver’s insurance coverage.
 However, your compensation depends on the terms of your insurance contract.
 It also requires you to prove that the other driver caused the car accident.
 Even though you are filing a claim with your insurance provider, you should treat the claim as you would any other insurance claim.

-Contact a Kansas City Car Accident Attorney for Help
+Contact Our Kansas City Car Accident Attorney for Help

 It can be frustrating when a driver causes an accident and runs.
-The Law Office of Kevin J. McManus can help you gather evidence proving fault and file all applicable insurance claims to help you recover the compensation you deserve.
+Kevin McManus Law will gather evidence to prove fault and help you recover the compensation you deserve.